 The Growth 500 ranking of Canada’s Fastest-Growing Companies—formerly known as the PROFIT 500—is Canada’s most prestigious celebration of entrepreneurial success.
-Nominations are now open for the 2018 program.
-Learn more and nominate your business now.
+Nominations for 2018 are now closed.
+Click here to learn more about the ranking.

 Join the winner’s circle